SynapseProject/myriad.docs/docs/install/aws.md

 ### Rest Api Gateway

 The core template requires a Rest Api Gateway where the required methods and resources will be deployed.
-This section will create an API Gateway and a dummy "Hello World" GET method at the root.
+This section will create an empty API Gateway for use in the core template.
 Here are the template variables for creating an API Gateway :

 | Variable Name | Required | Description
 | ------------- | -------- | -----------